 For a couple of reasons.
 First, I am independent, with no affiliations to any other business or service and I do not resell products.
 That means I am not restricted to recommending only advertisers products at the expense of others.
 Second, because I can choose the jobs that suit my skills.
 I am up front when I don't think I can help.
 Not to mention I negotiate fair rates.

-Currently, Freeview has four separate DVB-T multiplexes broadcasting nationwide in the UHF band.
+Currently, Freeview has five separate DVB-T multiplexes broadcasting nationwide in the UHF band.
 In the future, this might increase.
-TVNZ operates one multiplex, MediaWorks operates another and Kordia operates the third and fourth, leasing space to a variety of independent broadcasters.
+TVNZ operates one multiplex, MediaWorks operates another and Kordia operates the third and fourth and fifth, leasing space to a variety of independent broadcasters.
 All these multiplexes are under the 'Freeview' umbrella.
 Each multiplex has a nett usable capacity of 26.3Mb/s (megabits per second).
-Each operator can choose to have up to three,or possibly four, high-definition services, a lot of standard-definition services, or a combination of HD and SD programmes.
-For example; at the time of writing, TVNZ has two HD services (TV1 and TV2) plus three SD services ("TV1+1" , "TV2+1" and "DUKE") on their multiplex.
+Each operator can choose to provide a mix of HD and SD services.
+For example; at the time of writing, TVNZ has three HD services (TV1,TV2 and Duke) plus three SD services ("TV1+1" , "TV2+1" and currently a temporary SD pop-up channel for the 2018 Commonwealth Games) on their multiplex.
 They statistically multiplex their programmes; each programme has a variable bit-rate (VBR).
 The average bit-rate for their SD programmes is between 2-3Mb/s and the average for HD programmes is about 6Mb/s.
 The MPEG4 (h.264) compression algorithms are very efficient.
-So, TVNZ has an average bit-rate totalling between 19Mb/s and 25Mb/s.
+So, TVNZ has an average bit-rate totalling between 22Mb/s and 26Mb/s.
 Given some headroom for peaks, there is not much capacity left.
 I have an article on this subject linked from here.

 In some N.Z regions, transmission services are provided by JDA and in these areas, the full combination of national programmes may not be available.

-UPDATE "Igloo" closed in March 2017 but your Igloo box can act as a spare Freeview box if you allowed SKY to perform a firmware change during the first half of March.
+Historical Note: "Igloo" closed in March 2017 but your Igloo box can act as a basic Freeview box if you allowed SKY to perform a firmware change during the first half of March.

 Don't ask!
 OK, you did.
 Not so easy I'm sorry to say, because everyone runs for cover until there is no further place to hide.
 There is no 'one-stop' fault-line for TV in this country.
 You might have imagined Freeview themselves might perform this function, but alas, no.